-The recipe instructions to prepare the noodles are according to the manufacturer's directions.
-But I have noticed that the key to cooking Shirataki noodles is always briefly to dry them in a non-oil pan over medium-high heat.
+The recipe instructions to prepare the noodles follow the manufacturer's directions.
+But I have noticed that the key to cooking Shirataki noodles is always to dry them in a non-oil pan over medium-high heat briefly.
 Don't go too fast over this step (or don't skip it).
-It alters the texture of the noodles from soft to a more firmer one and makes them wonderfully chewy-like.
+It alters the texture of the noodles from soft to firmer one and makes them wonderfully chewy-like.

-- 2 (7-ounce) packages of Shirataki noodles, soaked in water
+- 2 packages Shirataki noodles, soaked in water 7 ounces each

 - 2 tablespoons olive oil